FirebaseExtended/angularfire/docs/migration/09X-to-1XX.md

-# Migrating from AngularFire 0.9.x to 1.x.x
+# Migrating from AngularFire `0.9.x` to `1.x.x`

-This migration plan will walk through some of the major breaking changes with code samples and guidance to upgrade your existing application.
+This migration guide will walk through some of the major breaking changes with code samples and guidance to upgrade your existing application from AngularFire version `0.9.x` to `1.x.x`.

-## Removal of $firebase
+## Removal of `$firebase`

-The largest breaking change in AngularFire 1.0.0 is the removal of the `$firebase` service.
+The largest breaking change in AngularFire `1.0.0` is the removal of the `$firebase` service.
 The service did not provide any capabilities beyond what already existed in the vanilla Firebase SDK.
 However, sometimes you do need to quickly write data from your database without first going through the process of creating a synchronized array or object.
 Let's walk through some examples of migrating away from the now defunct `$firebase` service.

 To write data to your database, we should now use the Firebase SDK's `set()` method instead of the removed `$set()` method.

-### AngularFire 0.9.X
+### AngularFire `0.9.X`
 ```js
 app.controller("SampleCtrl", ["$scope", "$firebase",
   function($scope, $firebase) {